 I knew the trail would be crowded on New Year’s Day but I went regardless.

 I stashed a few essentials in my small daypack—water, almonds, a couple of clementines, my red bandana, soft shell, fountain pen and notebook—strapped on my walking sandals, hopped in the car, and drove just south of the Carmel Highlands to Garrapata State Park.
-Sure enough, Highway 1 was crowded with parked cars for a long way in both directions.
+Sure enough, Highway 1 was crowded with parked cars for a long distance in both directions.

 Garrapata is close enough to town that it nearly always seems to be busy (though not nearly so much as Point Lobos, which is positively overrun and loved to death), and normally I simply pass it by, heading for somewhere less trafficked, deeper in the heart of Big Sur.
-I guessed that the crowds might be thinner if I drove farther, say to Andrew Molera State Park, or down to Julia Pfeiffer Burns State Park, but somehow I didn’t feel inclined to go that far or spend much time in the car.
+I guessed that the crowds might be thinner if I drove further, say to Andrew Molera State Park, or down to Julia Pfeiffer Burns State Park, but somehow I didn’t feel inclined to go that far or spend much time in the car.

 My desire was to be in a redwood canyon, amid the presence of those noble trees that I adore, so I decided to make my way along the busy Soberanes Canyon trail rather than the Rocky Ridge climb overlooking the sea.
 No matter which path I chose, given all the traffic of a holiday, it would not be a walk for solitude.
-I tried to ignore the noisiness of groups of teenagers on the trail, along with the obvious (and oblivious) city folk who were clearly out of their element but animatedly having a good time; frequently I stepped aside to let groups and families pass on their way down the narrow trail.
+I tried to ignore the noisiness of groups of teenagers on the trail, along with the obvious (read, oblivious) city folk who were clearly out of their element but animatedly having a good time; frequently I stepped aside to let groups and families pass on their noisy way down the narrow trail.

 I endeavored to simply appreciate the beauty of the alluring canyon with its evergreen trees and happily singing stream, but I found myself pushing on faster than I would normally stroll on one of my soulful rambles.
 Perhaps if I get up a bit higher, I’ll leave some of the casual day strollers behind, I thought.

-In the green confines of the canyon it was cool enough that I wore my down vest, though I soon warmed sufficiently from the climb that I didn’t really need it.
-I opened my senses wide to the tall trees and their canopy overhead, a notable presence around and above, feeling a sense of delight in my leg and glute muscles working on the steady ascent.
-The trail was too busy and steep to stop and linger with any hope of quiet or solitude, though in a dozen places I felt a yearning to return there on some midweek winter day when the canyon would be quiet.
+In the green confines of the canyon it was cool enough that I wore my goosedown vest, though I soon warmed sufficiently from the climb that I didn’t really need it.
+I opened my senses wide to the tall trees and their canopy overhead, a notable presence around and above, feeling a sense of delight in my leg and gluteal muscles working on the steady ascent.
+The trail was too busy and steep to stop and linger with any hope of quiet or solitude, though in a dozen places I felt a yearning to return there on some midweek winter day when the canyon would be more tranquil.
 I was new to this hike, and as I climbed I toyed with the idea of heading up to a ridge—surely such a destination is where it would lead—where I might get a good view of the Pacific and find a serene place to sit.
 Perhaps write a bit.

 I’ll just go up there to the top, I thought, huffing and puffing.
 Surely it’s a good view.